For Harvard applicants only.

 Who Is Eligible

-All Harvard doctoral students within the Faculty of Arts and Sciences are eligible to apply.
+All Harvard doctoral students are eligible to apply.

 Projects will be evaluated on the basis of their relevance and the quality of proposed research.
 Preference will be given for items that may be difficult to fund through granting agencies, and for unforeseen costs.
 Funds can be used for any reasonable research purpose not including the purchase of computer hardware.
 Grant recipients are expected to participate in WIGi seminars and events.